khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 ## 10. Neuromorphic engineering

-Review:

-* 🔥 Zenke … Goodman.
+Main paper:

+* Zenke, F., Bohté, S. M., Clopath, C., Comşa, I. M., Göltz, J., Maass, W., ... & Goodman, D. F. (2021).
 Visualizing a joint future of neuroscience and neuromorphic engineering.
-2020. https://igi-web.tugraz.at/PDF/258.pdf
+Neuron, 109(4), 571-575. https://igi-web.tugraz.at/PDF/258.pdf

-* ANOTHER PAPER WILL BE HERE
+Context paper:

+* Nawrocki, R. A., Voyles, R. M., & Shaheen, S. E. (2016).
+A mini review of neuromorphic architectures and implementations.
+IEEE Transactions on Electron Devices, 63(10), 3819-3829. https://www.academia.edu/download/55043930/IEEE_TED2016_Neuromorphic_Review.pdf

+And just in case, a longer review.
+It is way too detailed for us (it methodically goes through every competing solution that was available in 2016), but it has funny images of various circuits, which helps to imagine it, I think.

+* Furber, S. (2016).
+Large-scale neuromorphic computing systems.
+Journal of neural engineering, 13(5), 051001. https://iopscience.iop.org/article/10.1088/1741-2560/13/5/051001/pdf

 ## 11. Interpretability in DL and Neuro